 Is CFA worth it, especially considering the 1,000+ hours you need to complete all 3 levels over an average of 4 years and the relatively low pass rates?
 What are the benefits of CFA charter?

-The answer really depends on you, your career goals and what you make of it.
+The answer depends on your personal circumstances, your career goals and what you make of it.

-Drawing from my personal experience, here are a few things to consider to help your decision on whether the CFA qualification is right for you.
+Drawing from my personal experience, here are a few things to consider to help your decision on whether the CFA certification is right for you.

 - 1) What are your current career goals?

 - 2) What stage of career (and life) are you currently in?